TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-vpn-p2s-tsg/check-gateway-failures-on-logs.md

 ## Gateway Failover (most common scenario)

-1. There might have been a gateway failover, caused by Maintenance or any other reason on the Gateway itself.
+1. There might have been a gateway failover, caused by Maintenance or any other reason on the Gateway itself
-2. GatewayTenantLogs indicate failover events, and the same can also be seen in NetVMA (you will notice the instance starting to listen on port 8081 has changed).
+2. GatewayTenantLogs indicate failover events, and the same can also be seen in NetVMA (you will notice the instance starting to listen on port 8081 has changed)
-3. In such circumstances, **all point to site clients are disconnected by design.**
+3. In such circumstances, **all point to site clients are disconnected by design**
 4. We do not support Point to Site VPN to connect at boot or to re-connect automatically after disconnection.
-These features may be available at the client OS side but not supported by Azure
+These features may be available at the client OS side but not supported by Azure.

-***Note***: Ensure that "Let apps run in the background" is enabled for all Windows P2S clients as well
+***Note***: Ensure that "Let apps run in the background" is enabled for all Windows P2S clients as well.

 ## Other Gateway Issues